5l1v3r1/learning_for_oscp/basics/linux_cmd/Writing_Shell_Script/Editing_The_Scripts_You_Already_Have.md

 ## How is the Environment Established?

-When you log on to the system, the bash program starts, and reads a series of configuration scripts called **startup files**
+When you log on to the system, the bash program starts, and reads a series of configuration scripts called **startup files**.
+These define the default environment shared by all user.
+These sequence depends on the type of shell session being started.
+There are two kinds:
+- a login sh
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYxOTY1ODkxN119
+eyJoaXN0b3J5IjpbLTE3MDY2NjkxMzddfQ==
 -->